Accenture/adop-docker-compose/README.md

                                -p <INITIAL_ADMIN_PASSWORD>(optional) ...
         ```
         - You will need to supply:
-            - the type of machine to create (aws, in this example)
+            - the type of machine to create (AWS, in this example);
-            - a machine name (anything you want)
+            - a machine name (anything you want);
-            - the target VPC
+            - the target VPC;
             - If you don't have your AWS credentials and default region [stored locally in ~/.aws](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files) you will also need to supply:
-                - your AWS key and your secret access key (see [getting your AWS access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)) via command line options, environment variables or using aws configure
+                - your AWS key and your secret access key (see [getting your AWS access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)) via command line options, environment variables or using AWS configure;
-                - the AWS region id in this format: eu-west-1
+                - the AWS region id in this format: eu-west-1;
             - a username and password (optional) to act as credentials for the initial admin user (you will be prompted to re-enter your password if it is considered weak)
                 - The initial admin username cannot be set to 'admin' to avoid duplicate entries in LDAP.
             - AWS parameters i.e. a subnet ID, the name of a keypair and an EC2 instance type (these parameters are useful if you would like to extend the platform with additional AWS EC2 services)